Fermion quadrature bases for Wigner functionals

-where $\hat{\rho}$ (nominally a density operator) can represent any operator defined on the Hilbert space of all fermionic states incorporating all the spin, spatiotemporal and particle-number degrees of freedom.
+Here $\hat{\rho}$ (nominally a fermion density operator) can represent any operator defined on the Hilbert space of all fermion states, incorporating all the spin, spatiotemporal and particle-number degrees of freedom.
 In \ref{wigher}, we show that the fermionic Wigner functional can equally well be defined in terms of the $p$-basis.
 We also show there that the Wigner functional is Hermitian self adjoint.